 Hope that explains everything about Bitcoin address.

 Do you like this guide?
-Then please do share it to help others learn about BTC wallet, address and private keys.
-To learn more follow us on Twitter and do not forgot to subscribe.
+Then please do share it to help newcomers learn about BTC wallet, address and private keys.